Mattel Adventure Park: Location

-Mattel Adventure Park will be located just south of State Farm Stadium, home to the Arizona Cardinals, at the new VAI entertainment resort (formerly called Crystal Lagoons Island Resort), which will span sixty acres and cost one billion dollars total.
-The concept for the theme park was developed in coordination with the resort's plan for expansion, whose opening will coincide with the opening of the park in late 2025.
+The first Mattel Adventure Park will be located just south of State Farm Stadium, home to the Arizona Cardinals, at the new VAI entertainment resort (formerly called Crystal Lagoons Island Resort), which will span sixty acres and cost $1 billion total.
+The concept for the theme park was developed in coordination with the resort's plan for expansion, whose opening will coincide with the opening of the park.

-A second location is set to open in Kansas City area in Bonner Springs, KS in 2026.
+A second park will be located in the Kansas City area in Bonner Springs, Kansas.